 It’s been a few years since we last revisited Yachtsman Steakhouse, and some of the recent reader reviews have not exactly instilled confidence.
-Nevertheless, we had ADRs here last March until the closure nixed those plans.
+Nevertheless, we had ADRs here in late March until the closure nixed those plans.
 Since then, I’ve been “patiently” waiting for the last 527 days to devour a gigantic steak from Yachtsman–not that I’ve been counting or anything!

 In terms of basic background info, Yachtsman Steakhouse is located at Disney’s Yacht Club Resort and is easily accessible from there, Beach Club, BoardWalk, Swan & Dolphin, any Skyliner Resort, or even Epcot and Disney’s Hollywood Studios.
 No bus transportation is needed from any of those locations.

 Once the Disney Dining Plan returns, Yachtsman Steakhouse is a 2-credit table service restaurant.
 As with all Signature Restaurants, it’s a poor use of DDP credits unless you’re on the Deluxe Disney Dining Plan.
 For now, DVC members or Annual Passholders receive a 10% discount.